joncheng-dev/scilab-inventory-checker/research-log.md

   > - _When user views an item's details, and clicks check out, save the user's name (and Id) into the "checked out by" field._
   >   > - _One user should be able to "check out" multiple items in database (user's name is in "checked out by" field)._
   >   > - _Clicking an item's details should show the user who has currently checked out the item._
+  >   > - _For now, follow the lesson on authentication using email / password.
+For capstone, try Google Authentication._
 - _Objective: Availability Status_
   > - _Show availability.
 When checked-out field is null, the item's status is "available".
 When someone has the item, the item's status should be "unavailable"._
   >   > - _1.
 Update doc in database to have this field._